 MISSIONS IV-Deaconness Course.
 A study of the principles of New Testament sociology and the practical aspect of Christian work in homes and among the underprivileged.
+An examination of the office of Deaconess.
 For women only.
 Value, 2 semester hours.
-Offered in 1938-39.
+Offered in 1939-40.

 MISSIONS VIa-Home Hygiene.
 The Red Cross Course in "Home Hygiene and Care of the Sick" is not designed to substitute for courses either in nursing or medicine.
 Special emphasis is placed on personal hygiene and health habits with preventive measures to combat disease.
 A study of both constitutional and infectious diseases is made, stressing those diseases peculiar to each Mission field.
 Methods of home care of the sick are taught as well as practice work in various nursing measures.
 The American Red Cross gives a certificate to those who satisfactorily complete this course.
 Value, 2 semester hours.
-Offered in 1938-39.
+Offered in 1940-41.